BelfrySCAD/openscad_docsgen/WRITING_DOCS.md

 - `CheatSheet`: Generate a CheatSheet summary of function/module Usages.
 (CheatSheet.md)
 - `Cheat`: The same as `CheatSheet`.
 - `Sidebar`: Generate a Wiki sidebar index of files. (\_Sidebar.md)

 ---

+To specify markdown text to put at the top of the _Sidebar.md file, you can use the SidebarHeader block.
+Any text given in the body will be inserted at the top of the generated sidebar.
+Lines with just a period (`.`) will be inserted as blank lines.

+    SidebarHeader:
+      ## Header
+      .
+      This is *markdown* text that will be put at the top of the _Sidebar.md file.
+      You can include [Links](https://google.com) or even images.

+---

+To specify markdown text to put between the index links and the file links of the _Sidebar.md file, you can use the SidebarMiddle block.
+Any text given in the body will be inserted verbatim.
+Lines with just a period (`.`) will be inserted as blank lines.

+    SidebarMiddle:
+      ### Middle
+      .
+      This is *markdown* text that will be put between the index links and the file links of the _Sidebar.md file.
+You can include [Links](https://google.com) or even images.

+---

+To specify markdown text to put at the bottom of the _Sidebar.md file, you can use the SidebarFooter block.
+Any text given in the body will be inserted verbatim at the bottom of the generated sidebar.
+Lines with just a period (`.`) will be inserted as blank lines.

+    SidebarFooter:
+      ### Footer
+      .
+      This is *markdown* text that will be put at the bottom of the _Sidebar.md file.
+      You can include [Links](https://google.com) or even images.

+---